Shuffler Cruise Axioms

 2) No old person on a cruise ship considers themselves immobile.
 In fact, a few are as spry as Mount Rushmore.
 Although, if you found yourself following Mount Rushmore, you’d be moving at a faster pace.
 On a 14 day cruise across the Atlantic, I suspect a couple of the older passengers never made it to their stateroom.
 From embarkation, they shuffled toward their room as an ultimate goal, but before they arrived, the 14 days were up and it was time to turn around and begin the shuffle toward disembarkation.

-3) Every ship has a fully equiped exercise facilty and a buffet.
+3) Every ship has a fully equiped exercise facilty and a gigantic buffet.
 It appears you can only use one or the other.
 Most passengers using the exercise facilty appear to avoid the buffet and most persons in the buffet definitely appear to have never visited an exercise facilty.

 4) People who sit on the front rows of an onboard show with a magician, hypnotist, improv commedian or other act with audience participation should probably seek counseling.
 Wives or husbands of these individuals would be best advised to consult divorce lawyers.
 Used car and time share salespersons should flock to them.